Table of Contents

 Epidemiology and pathogenesis

-These solitary lesions are made up of hyperplastic cells that surround a central stellate scar.
+These solitary lesions are made up of hyperplastic cells that surround a central stellate scar in thickened plate pattern.
 They appear to be more common than hepatocellular adenoma and are frequently seen among women in the 3rd or 4th decade of their lives.

 Although the cause of the lesions is yet to be found, it has been found out that alterations in the arteries of the small and medium-sized portal tracts suggest a part in the development of the lesions.
 They commonly occur with other vascular lesions.
 Others theorize that the development of the lesions may be hormone-dependent.